CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/1 Introduction - exam questions.md

 - FMEA is a method for identifying potential failures and analyzing their impact on the system.

-### List the 6 principles of extreme programming.

-1. Fine-scale feedback
-2. continuous process improvement
-3. shared understanding
-4. programmer welfare
-5. coding
-6. testing

-### What is a “sprint” in the SCRUM process?

-- A sprint is a 2–4 week cycle during which a team develops a potentially shippable product increment.

 ### Give the three principal roles in a scrum team.
 Explain their main responsibilities.

 - **Product Owner:** Prioritizes the product backlog.
 - **Scrum Master:** Facilitates the process and removes impediments.
 - **Development Team:** Delivers the product increment.

 ## You should be able to complete the following tasks